craic/arduino_power/README.md

 log this to a file on a SD card.
 But those can be overkill for many projects.

 A simpler approach is to use an RGB and change the color to reflect battery life.
 For example:
-- Green - fully charged
+- Green - more than 50%
-- Yellow - less than 50% remaining
+- Yellow - 20% to 50%
-- Red - less than 10% remaining - time to recharge
+- Red - less than 20% - time to recharge

 To implement that you just add an RGB Led and two 1K resistors to the circuit and add a bit of code to **arduinoPowerMonitor()**.